Miphonya/ZahRu/README.md

 -   Scripts with pure JS,HTML & CSS

 ## 📜 ChangeLogs
+Version 1.1.0:
+-   Adding an option to choose the background resolution.
+-   Removing the save button for modifying the background theme.
+The save is now automatically applied to each letter typed, allowing for a half dynamic search of background options.
+-   Fixing a bug that caused the background to be placed at the top of the screen on small screens, leaving a large white space at the bottom.

 Version 1.0.1:
 -   Fixed a bug where if the user's name is not set during the first loading, the salutations system returns "Null."